nipakke/drizzle-zero/README.md

 function PostList({ selectedAuthorId }: { selectedAuthorId?: number }) {
   const z = useZero();

-  // Build a query for posts with their authors and comments let postsQuery = z.query.post
+  // Build a query for posts with their authors let postsQuery = z.query.post
     .related('author')
-    .related('comments')
     .limit(100);

   // Filter by author if selectedAuthorId is provided